-• Sixteen (16) core courses are required (see chart below for subject area requirements).

-- Ten (10) core courses completed before the seventh semester; seven (7) of the 10 must be in English, math, or natural/physical science.

-\sim Once students begin their seventh semester, they must have more than 10 core courses completed to be able to repeat or replace any of the 10 courses used to meet the 10/7 requirement.

-- Students who meet specific criteria after six semesters may be deemed an early academic qualifier for Division I and may receive athletics aid, practice, and compete in the first year of enrollment (see below). - Students who do not meet core course progression requirements may still be eligible to receive athletics aid and practice in the initial year of enrollment by meeting academic redshirt requirements (see below).
+- Sixteen (16) core courses are required (see chart below for subject area requirements). - Ten (10) of the core courses must be completed before the seventh semester (senior year) of high school.
+Once you begin your seventh semester, you may not repeat or replace any of those 10 courses to improve your core-course QPA. - Seven (7) of the 10 core courses must be in English, math, or natural/physical science. - Students who meet specific criteria after six semesters may be deemed an early academic qualifier for Division I and may receive athletics aid, practice,, and compete in the first year of enrollment (see below). - Students who do not meet all of the Division I academic requirements may still be eligible to receive athletics aid and practice in the initial year of college enrollment by meeting academic redshirt requirements (see below).